conan-io/docs/examples/graph/requires/consume_cmake_macro.rst

 Use a CMake macro packaged in a dependency
 ------------------------------------------

-When a package recipe want to provide a CMake functionality via a macro, it can be done as follows.
+When a package recipe wants to provide a CMake functionality via a macro, it can be done as follows.
 Let's say that we have a ``pkg`` recipe, that will "export" and "package" a ``Macros.cmake`` file that contains a ``pkg_macro()`` CMake macro: